damballa/parkour/doc/intro.md

 ### Job graph

-The `parkour.graph` API provides an interface for assembling collections of configuration steps and remote task functions into _job nodes_.
-It allows chaining those nodes into a _job graph_ DAG of multiple Hadoop job nodes, where later jobs consume the results of earlier jobs as input.
-The job graph captures the high-level data-flow through a set of jobs.
-The job graph API allows you to specify that data-flow in a straightforward way.
+The `parkour.graph` API provides an interface for assembling collections of configuration steps into _job nodes_.
+It allows chaining those nodes into a _job graph_ DAG of multiple Hadoop job nodes, where later jobs consume the output(s) of earlier jobs as input.
+A job graph captures the high-level data-flow through a set of jobs.
+The job graph API allows specification of that data-flow in a straightforward manner.

 During construction, each job node has a _stage_.
-Functions in the graph API update a node’s stage as they layer additional configuration onto the node.
-Most stages have associated functions in the graph API.

-- `:source` – A job node configured for input, but with no actual job execution step.
-The `source` function creates fresh `:source`-stage nodes from dseqs.
-- `:map` – A job configured with a map task.
-The `remote` function will add a map task function to a `:source` or `:map` node, yielding a new `:map` node.
-- `:partition` – A job configured with map output and partitioning.
-The `partition` function will add partitioning to `:map` node or co-grouping to a vector of `:map` nodes, yielding a new `:partition` node.
-- `:reduce` – A job configured with a reduce task.
-The `remote` function will add a reduce task function to a `:partition` or `:reduce` node, yielding a new `:reduce` node.
-- `:sink` – A job configured through final output to a dsink.
-The `sink` function will add sinking to a node at any other stage, yielding a new `:source` node which depends upon and consumes the results of the finished `:sink` node’s job.
-The `sink-multi` function acts similarly, but configures multiple dsinks as named outputs, and yields a vector of new source nodes.
+Each stage has an associated function in the graph API which advances a node to that stage while adding appropriate configuration.
+These functions ensure a basic level of internal consistency for job configurations, while also providing a shorthand for common configuration steps.

-Additionally, the `config` function will add arbitrary configuration steps, yielding a new node in the same stage, with those steps added.
+The core functions and associated stages are: `source`, `map`, `partition`, `combine`, `reduce`, and `sink`.
+Additionally, the generic `config` function allows adding arbitrary configuration steps to a job node in any stage.

-### Remote invocation via Vars

-Parkour runs all remote functions by `require`ing a Clojure namespace and invoking a Clojure var, usually optionally with any number of EDN-serializable arguments.
-In the Parkour APIs, these vars are always explicitly specified as such – these is no automatic implicit serialization.

-In the job graph API, the explicit remote entry point is the function which builds the job graph.
-Although this does require the graph-builder be a pure function, it also allows job task functions to be any Clojure function, without needing to create special “serializable functions” or tie all individual operations to vars.

 ## Example

-Here’s the complete classic “word count” example written using Parkour:
+Here’s the complete classic “word count” example, written using Parkour:

 ```clj
 (ns parkour.examples.word-count